Eldfin/SLIFOX/README.md

 - `significance_weights`: list (2, )
     The weights for the amplitude and for the goodnes-of-fit, when calculating the significance.
     See also "direction_significance" function for more info.
+- `significance_sens`: list (2, )
+    The sensitivity values for the amplitude (first value) and for the goodness-of-fit (second value), when calculating the significance.
 - `max_paired_peaks`: int
     Defines the maximum number of peaks that are paired.
     Value has to be smaller or equal the number of peaks in image_params (and max 6)